Updated: Apr 9

 If you find though, that this approach doesn't seem to work well for you... there is another natural but different trick.

 Yes, I said it. lol Ketchup contains an acid that naturally removes the tarnish covering your jewelry.
 Like the warm water & soap, use an old soft toothbrush or fingers (I prefer the toothbrush here) to gently rub some ketchup on your tags.
-Then, once it's coated, you can let your jewelry sit for a minute.
+Then, once it's coated, you can let your jewelry sit for a minute-- but not longer than that because it can discolor if on too long!
 Then with warm water, rinse off all of the residue of the sauce, and dry with your polishing cloth.
 If the piece doesn't look as clean as you'd like it to.
 Give the process a second try.

 Thank you to purpose jewelry, jewelry making journal, and mother nature network for the information regarding this post.